luantorrex/zettelkasten-front/README.md

 ```

 The backend is expected to run separately.
 Check the backend repository for details.
-The login page posts credentials to `POST /users/verify` and redirects to the notes section on success.
 The front-end expects the following note endpoints to be available:

 ```